California Senate OKs bill targeting hospital giant Kaiser

 SACRAMENTO, Calif.
 (AP) — Hospital giant Kaiser Permanente would have to disclose more financial information about its hospitals under a bill that has cleared the California Legislature.

-The California Senate approved a bill on Monday that would require Kaiser Permanente to disclose revenue and profits for each hospital individually.
-Democratic Sen. Richard Pan says the company discloses financial information, but it lumps the numbers together into two categories of Northern California and Southern California.
+The state Senate approved a bill on Monday that would require Kaiser Permanente to disclose revenue and profits for each hospital individually.
+Right now, Democratic Sen. Richard Pan says the company it lumps the numbers together into two categories for its hospitals in Northern California and Southern California.

-Pan said the bill would force Kaiser Permanente to follow the same financial disclosure requirements as all of California’s other health care providers.
+Pan said the bill would force Kaiser Permanente to follow the same financial disclosure requirements as other hospitals.

 Kaiser spokeswoman Hilary Costa said the hospital is not exempt from disclosure rules and is disappointed Pan chose “conflict over compromise.”